 A more detailed discussion on forecasting methods and tools (using traffic forecasting as an example) is provided in Chapter 7.3.
 Port planning and development.

 C. Project tools to deal with uncertainty

-A SWOT analysis is a study undertaken by an organization to identify its internal strengths and weaknesses, as well as its external opportunities and threats.
+A SWOT analysis is a study undertaken by an organization to identify internal strengths and weaknesses, as well as external opportunities and threats.
 This technique examines a project or plan from each of the strengths, weaknesses, opportunities, and threats (SWOT) perspectives to increase the breadth of identified risks by including internally generated risks.
-The technique starts with identifying the strengths and weaknesses of the organization, focusing on either the project, organization, or the business area in general.
+The technique starts with identifying the strengths and weaknesses of the organization, focusing on either the project, organization or the business area in general.
 SWOT analysis then identifies any opportunities for the project that arise from organizational strengths and any threats arising from organizational weaknesses.
 The analysis also examines the degree to which organizational strengths offset threats and identifies opportunities that may serve to overcome weaknesses.
 SWOT highlights both the positive and negative aspects of a company and its risks.
 SWOT specifically highlights the areas where danger lurks or improvement is possible.

 Diagramming Techniques consist of a set of techniques, methods, and tools aimed at graphically representing variables and outcomes of certain decisions or risks.
 Examples include:

 - Cause and effect diagrams.
 These are also known as fishbone diagrams and are useful for identifying causes of risks.